Intech Investment Management LLC Sells 187,961 Shares of QUALCOMM Incorporated (NASDAQ:QCOM)

-Intech Investment Management LLC trimmed its holdings in shares of QUALCOMM Incorporated (NASDAQ:QCOM – Free Report) by 58.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 131,030 shares of the wireless technology company’s stock after selling 187,961 shares during the quarter.
+Intech Investment Management LLC cut its holdings in shares of QUALCOMM Incorporated (NASDAQ:QCOM – Free Report) by 58.9% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 131,030 shares of the wireless technology company’s stock after selling 187,961 shares during the period.
 Intech Investment Management LLC’s holdings in QUALCOMM were worth $15,598,000 at the end of the most recent quarter.

 Several other institutional investors and hedge funds have also recently added to or reduced their stakes in QCOM.
 Bank Julius Baer & Co.
 Ltd Zurich increased its holdings in QUALCOMM by 97,298.7% in the second quarter.
 Bank Julius Baer & Co.
 Ltd Zurich now owns 654,605,268 shares of the wireless technology company’s stock valued at $77,924,211,000 after purchasing an additional 653,933,180 shares during the period.
-State Street Corp increased its stake in shares of QUALCOMM by 2.5% in the first quarter.
-State Street Corp now owns 48,492,351 shares of the wireless technology company’s stock valued at $6,186,652,000 after buying an additional 1,183,406 shares during the period.
-Moneta Group Investment Advisors LLC raised its position in shares of QUALCOMM by 117,461.0% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 24,587,893 shares of the wireless technology company’s stock worth $2,703,193,000 after acquiring an additional 24,566,978 shares during the last quarter.
-Morgan Stanley lifted its stake in shares of QUALCOMM by 22.2% in the fourth quarter.
-Morgan Stanley now owns 21,602,874 shares of the wireless technology company’s stock worth $2,375,020,000 after acquiring an additional 3,929,586 shares during the period.
-Finally, Geode Capital Management LLC boosted its holdings in QUALCOMM by 2.1% in the first quarter.
-Geode Capital Management LLC now owns 21,033,199 shares of the wireless technology company’s stock valued at $2,677,836,000 after acquiring an additional 433,886 shares during the last quarter.
+State Street Corp raised its position in shares of QUALCOMM by 2.5% during the first quarter.
+State Street Corp now owns 48,492,351 shares of the wireless technology company’s stock worth $6,186,652,000 after acquiring an additional 1,183,406 shares during the last quarter.
+Moneta Group Investment Advisors LLC lifted its stake in shares of QUALCOMM by 117,461.0% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 24,587,893 shares of the wireless technology company’s stock worth $2,703,193,000 after acquiring an additional 24,566,978 shares during the period.
+Morgan Stanley boosted its holdings in QUALCOMM by 22.2% in the fourth quarter.
+Morgan Stanley now owns 21,602,874 shares of the wireless technology company’s stock valued at $2,375,020,000 after acquiring an additional 3,929,586 shares during the last quarter.
+Finally, Geode Capital Management LLC increased its position in QUALCOMM by 2.1% during the 1st quarter.
+Geode Capital Management LLC now owns 21,033,199 shares of the wireless technology company’s stock valued at $2,677,836,000 after purchasing an additional 433,886 shares during the period.
 71.10% of the stock is currently owned by institutional investors and hedge funds.

 QUALCOMM Dividend Announcement